Miro0o/Docs-Notes/CS/CyberSecurity/☠️ Kill Chain/Kill Chain.md

 ## Intro
+> 💡
+> The conception of 'kill chain' was coined against scenarios in ↗ [Pen-testing](../🥇%20Best%20Practice/💉%20Pen-testing/Pen-testing.md).
+Here in this section of notes i extend it to a broader scope covering all tools used in security activities.

 In 2009, Mike Cloppert of Lockheed Martin CERT introduced the concept that is now known as the **attacker kill chain**.
 This includes the steps taken by an adversary when they are attacking a network.
 It does not always proceed in a linear flow as some steps may occur in parallel.
 Multiple attacks may be launched over time at the same target, and overlapping stages may occur at the same time.

 A typical kill chain of an attacker can be described as follows: